-An aviation management with flight degree combines the academic coursework of a degree in aviation management with Florida Tech’s world renowned flight training.
+An aviation management with flight degree combines the academic coursework of a degree in aviation management with Florida Tech’s world-renowned flight training.

-The degree provides a comprehensive background in aviation studies, management and business, preparing students for careers in areas such as that of a professional pilot or airport consultant, and working in airline management, aircraft manufacturing and more.
+The degree provides a comprehensive background in aviation studies, management, and business, preparing students for careers in areas such as that of a professional pilot or airport consultant, and working in airline management, aircraft manufacturing, and more.
 Students in this program develop a strong background in aviation and build experience in modern aeronautical technology and flight operations.

+Flight-option majors can obtain an FAA Dispatcher Certificate and work as an airline or corporate dispatcher.
 Flight instructor ground and flight courses can be taken as electives with any aviation management with flight program degree.
-FIT Aviation hires students and recent graduates who have their CFI certificates as flight instructors, giving them the opportunity to gain professional experience and build flight-time hours, an important piece of becoming a pilot.
+FIT Aviation hires students and recent graduates who have their Certified Flight Instructor certificates as flight instructors, giving them the opportunity to gain professional experience and build flight-time hours, an important step to becoming a pilot.

 Studying aviation at Florida Tech affords you the benefits of a larger school (such as world-class faculty members and high-quality course curriculum) in a close-knit academic community offering small class sizes and one-on-one time with professors.
 Unlike most aviation management universities, you’ll form professional relationships with your flight instructors.

 Florida Tech’s faculty members are highly experienced experts in all aspects of aviation; many are experienced pilots.
 Our aviation management university boasts faculty who are experts in at least one other area such as aviation law, safety, avionics, or environmental science.
 Our experts also include airport consulting, design, and management; airline or general aviation management; and aviation human factors, meteorology, and air traffic control.